 Every time I go into WholeFoods and pass the seafood section they almost always have mussels on ice and I think, why don’t I make mussels more often, so I thought mussels and apples would be a great combination.
 While I love seafood, oysters require a little work unless you’re eating them raw, which is not my thing, but mussels are not only delicious but so easy to make.
 Seriously they take no work and steam in about 5 minutes at the most.
 Talk about a quick weeknight dinner!

 You might be thinking, who has apple brandy, trust me you should have some.
 I bought a bottle for less than $10 a year or so ago and it’s a game changer for anything with cooked apples.
 Just try throwing in a tablespoon or two to your apple pie or any baked apple recipe.
 It just brightens up the flavor of the apples.
-It’s great added to Fried Apples or Apple Hand Pies.
+It’s great added to caramelized apples or apple filled hand pies.
 When added to the shallots, mushrooms and apples, the alcohol cooks off and leaves the slightly sweet flavor of the brandy.
 This dish is still fabulous if you don’t happen to have a bottle of apple brandy around, but next time you’re in the liquor store, grab a bottle to use for your apple recipes.

 How to cook mussels